-If you don’t have much experience with web hosting, you’ll need some guidelines.
+If you don’t have much experience with web hosting and can’t evaluate the hosting service properly, you’ll need some guidelines.
 Many providers offer comprehensive knowledge bases with detailed instructions, including video how-to’s.

 Look for the reviews of consumers about customer support before making your choice.
 Some day you may need their speed and efficiency.